Near field enhancement due to the optical response of small nanoparticles: Dielectric optical response

-The classical dielectric function of a metal, can be described by a simplified model where the conduction electrons are considered like a free electron gas with a number $n$ of charges per volume unit moving on a background of positive ion cores.
-Based on a classical motion equation for an electron in a plasma, under the influence of an external electric field and assuming a harmonic response, the dielectric function as a function of the oscilation frequency of the external field for a free electron gas is given by
+The dielectric function of a metal in a classical framework, can be described by a simplified model where the conduction electrons are considered to constitute a gas with a number $n$ of charges per volume unit, moving on a background of positive ion cores.
+Based on a classical motion equation for a carrier in a plasma under the influence of an external electric field and assuming a harmonic response, the dielectric function becomes \cite{Zuloaga,Marinica},

-where $\omega_p$ represents the bulk plasma frequency defined by $\omega_p^2=ne^2/\epsilon_0m$.
-The term $\gamma=1/\tau$ corresponds to a damping collision frequency in terms of the relaxation time of the free electron gas $\tau$.
-By means of the dielectric function defined in (\ref{drude}), one can obtain the refractive index $\eta$ (related with the polarization), and the extinction coeficient $\kappa$ of a system (related with the optical absorption) through the equations